Drzhivago264/Inference_Portal/README.md

     pip install vllm
     python -m vllm.entrypoints.openai.api_server --model {model name}

 If you expose this instance to the internet you may need Nginx or Apache server in front of it.
-If you route it through your subnet then you are good to go.
+If you route it through your subnet or have a security policy that only accept requests from your Django server then you are good to go.

-In addition, as we need to automatically boot and shutdown your GPU intances, you may consider using systemd or equivalent to setup the vLLM on startup.
+In addition, as we need to automatically boot and shutdown your GPU intances, you may consider using Supervisor or equivalent to setup the vLLM on startup.

 Development environment setup
 -----------------------------